Pilot's Handbook of Aeronautical Knowledge

 VHF radios operate on frequencies between 118.0 and 136.975 MHz.
 VHF radios are limited to line-of-sight transmissions.
 Aircraft at higher altitudes are able to transmit and receive at greater distances.

-The phonetic alphabet that should be used in radio communications.
+The phonetic alphabet should be used in radio communications.
 The AIM includes a pilot/controller glossary, as well as examples of standard phraseology.

 If a receiver becomes inoperative and a pilot needs to land at a towered airport, the direction and flow of traffic should be determined.
 The pilot should then enter the pattern watch for light signals from the tower.
 If the transmitter may still be operative, it is advised to state position reports and intentions on the tower frequency ("in the blind").